Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems

-Among the endless variety of non-equilibrium physics, adiabatic (reversible) processes play a special role.
+\textit{Introduction}---Among the endless variety of non-equilibrium physics, adiabatic (reversible) processes play a special role.
 In thermodynamics such processes play a pivotal role in defining bounds for efficiency of heat engines or refrigerators, and they have also come to play an important role in quantum computation \cite{nielsenQuantumComputationQuantum2010, albashAdiabaticQuantumComputation2018a}.
 Due to their reversibility, they do not suffer from the same uncontrolled losses as generic non-equilibrium processes.

 The great disadvantage to which adiabatic processes are subject is the requirement of long wait times.
-This condition will be most familiar to many readers in the quantum context, such as the famous Landau-Zener problem \cite{wittigLandauZenerFormula2005}, where in order to remain adiabatic the driving rate should be smaller than the minimum value set by the energy gap.
+This condition will be most familiar to many readers in the quantum context, such as the famous Landau-Zener problem \cite{wittigLandauZenerFormula2005}, where in order to remain adiabatic the driving rate should be smaller than the minimum value set by the energy gap (squared).
 In classical systems, one can roughly understand the adiabatic condition as requiring that the time it takes for some externally controlled parameter of a system to change by an appreciable amount must be much longer than the time for the system to explore its accessible phase space.
-For example, in the familiar case of a gas kept under pressure by a movable piston, adiabaticity requires that gas particles should bounce around the chamber many times in the time it takes for the piston to move by a small amount.

 Adiabaticity is straightforward to quantify in two extremes.
-In classical dynamical systems with just one degree of freedom (DOF), adiabaticity means conservation of the well-known adiabatic invariant $\oint p dx$.
 For those special many-particle systems which are integrable, and can therefore be cast in terms of action-angle variables, each action is a separate adiabatic invariant \cite{Arnold1989}, each of which must be conserved for adiabaticity.
-On the other hand, for many particle systems which are completely ergodic (a necessary assumption of statistical mechanics), adiabaticity requires conservation of another adiabatic invariant: the volume of phase space enclosed by an energy shell \cite{lochakMultiphaseAveragingClassical1988}.
-This reduces to the previous invariant in the one DOF case, and its logarithm is the more familiar thermodynamic entropy.
+This reduces to the well-known $\oint p dx$ in the case of one degree of freedom.
+On the other hand, for many particle systems which are completely ergodic (a necessary assumption of statistical mechanics), adiabaticity requires conservation of another adiabatic invariant: the volume of phase space enclosed by an energy shell \cite{lochakMultiphaseAveragingClassical1988}, whose logarithm is the more familiar thermodynamic entropy.